Rules and Regulations

 1. Home Team

 a.
-Is responsible for field setup and take down for each game.
 Early games: make sure home plate mat and outfield cones are set.
 For late games: make sure the mat and cones are picked up and secured for the evening.

 b.
 Listed last on the schedule and will sit in the Third Base dugout.